 From this twofold use of the word, priest, there can arise some confusion.
-The priesthood of all the faithful means, not that all the faithful are elders, presbuteroi, but that sacred. all are hiereis, concerned with to hieron, the bally.
+The priesthood of all the faithful means, not that all the faithful are elders, presbuteroi, but that all are hiereis, concerned with to hieron, the sacred.

-Finally, the tasks performed by the elders elsewhere, on were performed by untitled laborers at Thessaliks.
-To the Thessalonians Paul wrote: "We beg you, brothers, to acknowledge those who are working so hard among you, and in the Lord's fellowship are your leaders and connsellors.
-Hold them in the highest possible , esteem and affection for the work they do" (1 Th 5, 12). the letter to But though Romans does allude to the one that presides (Rom 12, 8), and first Corinthians speaks of gifts of guidance (1 Cor 12, 28), the silence minum about local leaders in much of St. Faul's writings suggests a gradual development.
+performed by untilled laborers at Thessalonika.
+To the Thessalonians Paul wrote: "We beg you, brothers, to acknowledge those who are working so hard among you, and in the Lord's fellowship are your leaders and counsellors.
+Hold them in the highest possible esteem and affection for the work they do" (1 Th 5, 12).
+But though the letter to Romans does allude to the one that presides (Rom 12, 3), and first Corinthians speaks of gifts of guidance (1 Cor 12, 23), the silence about local leaders in much of St. Paul's writing suggests a gradual development.

 There remain bishops and deacons.
-In two passages it would seem that these terms denote, not simply be "overseer" and "helper", but ranks or orders in the church.
+In two passages it would seem that these terms denote, not simply "overseer" and "helper", but ranks or orders in the church.
 The letter to the Philippians salutes all the faithful there with the bishops and the deacons (Phil 1, 1).
-The first lifetor letter to Timothy lists the qualities to be required first of bishops (1 Tim 3, 1-7) and then of deacons (1 Tim 3, 8-13).
-The term, deacon, occurs elsewhere frequently enough, but it seems to mean simply a helper.
-The term, bishop, Occurs is applied on the three other occasions: once it there to Christ (1 Pet 2, 25); twice it is applied to persons that in the context have already been referred to as elders (Act 20, 17 & 28; Tit 1, 5 & 9).
-It seems to me doubtful that those named bishops in the New Testament were bishops in the later sense: first, they are not assigned functions distinct from those of primeste elders; secondly, there hardly could be successors to the apostles when the apostles were still around.
+The first letter to Timothy lists the qualities to be required first of bishops (1 Tim 3, 1-7) and then of deacons (1 Tim 3, 8-13).
+The term, descon, occurs elsewhere frequently enough, but it seems to mean simply a helper.
+The term, bishop, occurs on the three other occasions; once it is applied to Christ (1 Pet 2, 25); twice it is applied to persons that in the contest have already been referred to as elders (Act 20, 17 & 28; Tit 1, 5 & 9).
+It seems to me doubtful that those named bishops in the New Testament were bishops in the later sense: first, they are not assigned functions distinct from those of elders; secondly, there hardly could be successors to the apostles when the apostles were still around.